Andriy Kobolyev: CEO of Naftogaz

-On August 1, 2020, Ukraine abandoned the Public Service Obligations (PSO) regime, and natural gas retail supply market liberalization finally took place.
+On August 1, 2020, Ukraine abandoned the Public Service Obligation (PSO) regime that required supply of retail consumers regardless of receipt of payment.
+This allowed for natural gas retail supply market liberalization to finally take place, long a priority of western governments seeking to help reform Ukraine.
 Liberalization allowed household customers to choose the preferred gas supplier based on its value proposition.
 Suppliers, from their side, are now free to set the price and compete for customers.
+Although required by the EU Association Agreement and a commitment to reform-minded western partners, the reforms made Kobolyev the target of negative press because gas prices nominally increased above their previously government-set rate.